-- Convenience: Many Internet car shoppers say they want best price, but what they really mean is that they want the best price from the car dealership in their neighborhood.
-They want to return to the location that is close to home, the place where they service their present car and unless they had a terrible experience the place where they bought their last car.
-Most of the Internet car buyers that I talked to bought their new car at the dealership close to home and where they service their car.
-In fact most of them paid more for the convenience of being close to home.
+- Convenience: Many Internet car shoppers say they want the best price.
+But what they really mean is that they want the best price from the car dealership in their neighborhood.
+They want to return to the location that is close to home.
+The place where they can service their present car and unless they had a terrible experience the place where they bought their last car.
+Most of the Internet car buyers that I talked to bought their new car at the dealership close to home.
+Where they can service their car.
+In fact, most of them paid more for the convenience of being close to home.
 They didn’t pay thousands more, but they were willing to pay hundreds more for the convenience.
-Their visited their local dealership with your quote in hand and the dealer sometimes matched the quote or more often than not justified in the customers mind why they won’t match the quote and the customer bought the car.
+They visited their local dealership with your quote in hand.
+The dealer sometimes matched the quote or more often than not justified in the customer's mind why they won’t match the quote and the customer bought the car.

 - Selection: The Internet and your website might be the very reason that you received a lead from an Internet car buyer and what they want is something you have.
 They may have singled you out and submitted a lead because you are showing the make, model, color and trim level of the car they want on your website.
 They won’t tell you that they looked at their local dealership and several others, but they will say they want your best price.
 The hard part is learning the truth about why they sent you a lead.
 You may never discover the truth, but if you treat them right and provide a fair price you will very likely sell them a car at a price that is higher than they received from other dealers because of selection.

-- Price: OK, there are some Internet car buyers that really want best price and nothing else, but this is a much smaller percentage than you might think.
-These customers will travel hours out of their way to get a deal and rarely will they buy any accessories or add any options, but they are still a car count and volume.
+- Price: OK, there are some Internet car buyers want the best price and nothing else, but this is a much smaller percentage than you might think.
+These customers will travel hours out of their way to get a deal.
+Plus rarely will they buy any accessories or add any options.
+But they are still a car count and volume.
 Depending upon your location and trade area these customers will only make up 10% to 20% of your new car sales which still leaves 80% to 90% that really want something more than best price.

-Next time you ask yourself what do Internet car buyers want remember to try and determine want your Internet car leads really want.
+Next time you ask yourself what do Internet car buyers want.
+Try and determine to uncover want your to Internet car leads really want.
 If you can hit all the other things that car buyers really want you will only have to worry about being the best price for a small percentage of your leads.
-You might not be able to sell 80% of your Internet leads, but it gives you something to shoot for, but you wont be able to blame it on price alone if you don’t.
+You might not be able to sell 80% of your Internet leads, but it gives you something to shoot for, but you won't be able to blame it on price alone if you don’t.